DexForce: Extracting Force-informed Actions from Kinesthetic Demonstrations for Dexterous Manipulation: Method

 \textbf{Cartesian impedance control:} Impedance control \cite{hogan1984impedance} models the relationship between force and motion as a second-order mechanical system, characterized by a given mass, damping, and stiffness \cite{SicilianoKhatib2008springer}.
 It provides a means of producing desired motion and forces, instead of using explicit force control to directly track forces.
 Force control is notoriously unstable, especially when tasks involve discontinuous contact with the environment \cite{balachandran2017passivity}.

 In a Cartesian impedance controller, the control force \mbox{$\mathbf{F} \in \mathbb{R}^3$} for one finger is given as

-where the first term scales the error between the desired and current fingertip positions $\mathbf{x}_d$ and $\mathbf{x}_c$, respectively, by a stiffness gain matrix $\mathbf{K}_p$, and the second term adds damping by scaling the fingertip velocity $\dot{\mathbf{x}}_c$ by the gain matrix $\mathbf{K}_v$.
-We use diagonal matrices with a constant value on the diagonal for both $\mathbf{K}_p$ and $\mathbf{K}_v$.
-We tune the controller gains such that the fingertips follow a desired position trajectory while moving in free space.
+where the first term scales the error between the desired and current fingertip positions $\mathbf{x}_d$ and $\mathbf{x}_c$, respectively, by a stiffness gain $k_p$, and the second term adds damping by scaling the fingertip velocity $\dot{\mathbf{x}}_c$ by the gain $k_v$.
+We tune the controller gains such that the fingertips follow a desired position trajectory while moving in free space (we use $k_p = 310$ and $k_v = 2$).
 To apply this control force, we command the finger with joint torques $\tau$, given as

 where $\mathbf{J}$ is the finger Jacobian and $\mathbf{g}$ is a gravity compensation term.

 \textbf{Computing force-informed position targets:} Using impedance control enables a robot to apply forces by tracking desired positions.
 Given an observed fingertip position $\mathbf{x}_{o}$ and measured contact force $\mathbf{f}$ from a kinesthetic demonstration, our goal is to compute a desired fingertip position that produces $\mathbf{f}$ when tracked with the controller in Eq. (\ref{eq:ctrl2}).
 We term this desired position a \textit{force-informed target}, $\mathbf{x}_f$.